cxplan/CXTouch/README.md

 - Make sure you enabled adb debugging on your device(s).
 - A addtional option should be open on some devices such as xiaomi
   - USB debugging (Security settings)
-- A [ADB driver](https://adb.clockworkmod.com/) is need if your os is Windows.
+- A [ADB driver](https://adb.clockworkmod.com/) is needed if your os is Windows.